(Updated for 2024 + 2025)

 Foliage Patterns: Around mid to late November through mid to late March, the trees will be bare.
 Usually by mid to late March the green is coming back in the trees, slowly but surely.
 The green usually isn’t fully back until about mid April.
 The greens will hang around in the trees until mid to late October, when fall colors will settle in.
 Fall colors usually don’t last more than a few weeks in Arkansas.
 Most of the leaves will have fallen off by mid November.

-Floral Growth: If you want lots of florals in your scenery, I recommend reserving a botanical garden, like Garvan Gardens or Wildwood Park for the Arts. depending on the types of florals, Arkansas can see blooms in as early as late February through the summer.
+Floral Growth: If you want lots of florals in your scenery, I recommend reserving a botanical garden.
+Depending on the types of florals, Arkansas can see blooms in as early as late February through the summer.

-Temperatures: Temps can get very hot and humid early May to late September, with it getting upwards of the 110s many of those days, and averaging in the mid or upper 90s most days in this timeframe.
-If you have a health condition that makes the heat and/or humidity difficult for you, be sure to limit your time outdoors if you plan an event in this timeframe, and keep in mind that this is a time of year that you’re most prone to sweating.
+Temperatures: Temps can get very hot and humid early May to late September.
+It gets upwards of ~110 many of those days, and averaging in the mid or upper 90s most days.
+If you have a health condition that makes the heat and/or humidity difficult for you, be sure to limit your time outdoors if you plan an event in this timeframe.
+Keep in mind that this is also a time of year that you’re most prone to sweating.
 Arkansas winter can be all over the place, temperature wise.
-Typically we have temps sitting in the 40s and 50s for most of the season, but we can see temps in the 30s or lower in the middle of the season, usually around January, and it can be in the 60s and 70s in the beginning/late parts of December and February.
+Typically temps sit in the 40s and 50s for most of the season, but we can see temps in the 30s or lower around January, and it can be in the 60s and 70s in the beginning/end of the season.
 Other times of the year, the temperatures are generally comfortable in the mid 60s to low 80s.

 Factors to Consider When Choosing Your Date & Location